3 Ways to Practice Self Love

 You’ve heard the talk, read it on social media or on television about how essential it is to “love yourself.”
 But when it comes down to it, do you actually know what “loving yourself” means, or if you’ve finally made it?
 Are you really walking the walk, or just talking the talk?

 Do you strut around in a “warrior” tee only to beat yourself up for the fact that you haven’t made it to the gym in two weeks?
 Do you tell yourself that you’re the most incredible mom or efficient employee?
 What kinds of self-doubt do you have?
 Do you feel great about your body or appearance, your job and your relationships?
-Dr. Jenni Bruning Brown, sport psychologist, has her top 3 tips for building confidence and finding more love for yours truly.
+Dr. Jenni Bruning Brown, sport psychologist, has her top 3 tips for building confidence and finding more self love.

 - Be your own biggest fan.
 This means stopping the criticisms, the name calling, the berating and the beating up you do when things don’t go as planned.
 Jenni suggests that every time you have a negative or critical thought about yourself, you replace it with something more positive.
 “The first step is to notice when you have these thoughts, and then to stop them and replace them,” she says.
 Jenni recommends a reminder such as a simple rubber band around your wrist that you can lightly snap each time you notice a criticism can make you more aware of negative self-talk.